 Unfortunately, to every good side of technology, there also has to be a negative one.
 Encryption can be and has been weaponized by malicious software developers in order to extort money from individuals, businesses and even governmental organizations.
 This type of malware is called ransomware and it works by encrypting all the data on the target machine and demanding a ransom to be paid in order to provide a key so that the data can become accessible again.

 What is Snatch Ransomware?

-Snatch is a newly discovered ransomware variant which was able to bypass Window’s endpoint protection by rebooting the device in Safe Mode.
+Snatch is a newly discovered ransomware variant that bypassed Window’s endpoint protection by rebooting the device in Safe Mode.
 It works because some antivirus software does not start in Safe Mode, and the developers discovered that they could easily modify a Windows registry key to boot your PC into Safe Mode.

-Snatch targets specific files, mainly ones with extensions .doc, .docx, .xls, .pdf and many more.
+Snatch targets specific files with extensions .doc, .docx, .xls, .pdf and many more.
 It changes these extensions to Snatch, so they are unopenable.
-Once the executable file is ran, it creates a Readme_Restore_Files.txt note in which the hacker demands anywhere between 1 and 5 Bitcoins in exchange for the decryption key.
+Once the executable file is run, it creates a Readme_Restore_Files.txt note in which the hacker demands anywhere between 1 and 5 Bitcoins in exchange for the decryption key.
 It looks like this:

 Because of malicious software like Snatch and thousands more, we always recommend for you to create backups of important files and be extra vigilant when downloading things from the internet.